 Requests for In-Year Admission to the school should be made to the Local Authority.
 The school will remain part of the county council's coordinated In Year admissions scheme.
 Application forms can be accessed via www.hertfordshire.gov.uk/admissions or from the Customer Service Centre, 0300 123 4043.
-Parents should return the application form direct to the County Council (address on the form).
+Parents should return the application form direct to the County Council (address on the form) and applicants under category 4 should also complete the school's Supplementary Information Form and have this counter-signed by their priest or vicar.